deeptools/pyBigWig/README.md

 # pyBigWig
 A python extension written in C for quick access to bigWig files.
 This extension uses the C library functions written by Jim Kent, which have a separate license but are none-the-less available for everyone to use (including for commercial use).

 This extension is still under development and the functions may change.
 In particular, support for writing a bigWig file has yet to be added.
+Note that compiling with `-O2` or `-O1` seems to result in errors, while `-O0` and `-O3` work fine.
+The cause of this is currently unclear.

 # Installation
 You can install this extension directly from github with: